KevinMarquette/kevinmarquette.github.io/_posts/2017-04-22-Powershell-installing-remote-software.md

 For more details see this great write up: [Accidental Sabotage: Beware of CredSSP](http://www.powershellmagazine.com/2014/03/06/accidental-sabotage-beware-of-credssp/)

-## Resource-Based Kerberos Constrained Delegation.
+## Resource-based Kerberos constrained delegation

-But there is a better solution called Resource-Based Kerberos Constrained Delegation.
-Constrained delegation in Server 2012 introduces the concept of controlling delegation of service tickets using a security descriptor rather than an allow list of SPNs.
+But there is a better solution called Resource-based Kerberos constrained delegation. constrained delegation in Server 2012 introduces the concept of controlling delegation of service tickets using a security descriptor rather than an allow list of SPNs.
 This change simplifies delegation by enabling the resource to determine which security principals are allowed to request tickets on behalf of another user.
-[PowerShell Remoting Kerberos Double Hop Solved Securely](https://blogs.technet.microsoft.com/ashleymcglone/2016/08/30/powershell-remoting-kerberos-double-hop-solved-securely/)
+See [PowerShell Remoting Kerberos Double Hop Solved Securely](https://blogs.technet.microsoft.com/ashleymcglone/2016/08/30/powershell-remoting-kerberos-double-hop-solved-securely/) for the details.

 Here is a quick snip of code showing how it works.